 Today’s discussion topic: Repairing relationships – and letting go of toxic ones – in early recovery from your drug or alcohol addiction.
-Zach and Michael Walsh interview Lacey, who struggled with an addiction to alcohol and other drugs for 20 years, found recovery and now serves as a peer coach for individuals working to build healthier lives and relationships and their families.
+Zach and Michael interview Lacey, who struggled with an addiction to alcohol and other drugs for 20 years, found recovery, and now serves as a peer coach for individuals who are working to build healthier lives and relationships, as well as their families.
 They talk about having a plan when leaving rehab, finding a person or support group you can confide in, giving relationships time, and repairing your own self-esteem.

-Lacey Durham is a peer coach for Face It TOGETHER, an addiction wellness nonprofit in Sioux City Falls, South Dakota, and Colorado Springs, Colorado.
+Lacey Durham is a peer coach for Face It TOGETHER, an addiction wellness nonprofit with locations in Sioux City Falls, South Dakota and Colorado Springs, Colorado.
 Face It TOGETHER is a disruptive social enterprise committed to solving our nation’s – and every community’s – greatest health challenge of chronic drug and alcohol addiction through peer coaching.

 ADDITIONAL RESOURCES: